mmoaay/Bamboots/README.md

 ![](https://github.com/mmoaay/MBNetwork/blob/master/Demo/MBEyeLoading.gif)

-We've written this motion effect when implementing the customized loading, and it's all implementing with `CAAnimationGroup`.
+We've written this motion effect when implementing the customized loading, and it's all implemented with `CAAnimationGroup`.

 If interested, you can check the file `MBEyeloading` in example project.